gnigrinis/Google-Clone/README.md

 ## Google Clone

 ### About page
-This page to be a example of use the HTML to estructure a page like google.
+This page to be an example of using HTML to structure a page like a google.

 ### Used knowledge
 - Html 5